elicia4/linux_notes/basics/ls.md

 use `-r`:

     ls -lhtr

+To sort files by file size, use `S`:

+    ls -lSh

 The `/etc` directory is a good place to sort by time if anything breaks since most of your config files are located there, you can see what config files have